wilkinsanchez/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_03_Lab2_Ex1_EnablePIM.md

 ### Task 1: Discover resources

-1. If you are still logged into the Microsoft 365 admin center as MOD Adminsitrator switch users to Holly Dickson.
+1. If you are still logged into the Microsoft 365 admin center as MOD Administrator switch users to Holly Dickson.
 Go to the Azure Portal (https://portal.azure.com/) as Global Administrator Holly Dickson, click **More services** and search for and select **Azure AD Privileged Identity Management**.

      ![Screenshot](../Media/a52510a3-b2a2-4b21-91a8-ee7f34b39a72.png)